View this document as: a single page | multiple pages.

 Privacy Requirements

-1. The agency SHALL consult with their Senior Agency Official for Privacy (SAOP) to conduct an analysis determining whether the requirements of the Privacy Act are triggered by the agency that is acting as an IdP, by the agency that is acting as an RP, or both (see Sec.
+1. The agency SHALL consult with their Senior Agency Official for Privacy (SAOP) to conduct an analysis that determines whether the requirements of the Privacy Act are triggered by the agency that is acting as an IdP, by the agency that is acting as an RP, or both (see Sec.
 7.4).

-2. The agency SHALL publish or identify coverage by a System of Records Notice (SORN) as applicable.
+2. The agency SHALL publish or identify coverage by a System of Records Notice (SORN), as applicable.

-4. The agency SHALL publish or identify coverage by a Privacy Impact Assessment (PIA) as applicable.
+4. The agency SHALL publish or identify coverage by a Privacy Impact Assessment (PIA), as applicable.

 5. The agency SHALL conduct a privacy risk assessment regarding the sharing of subscriber identity information between the IdP and RP.